django-salesforce/django-salesforce/README.rst

 Foreign Keys
 ------------

-**Foreign key filters** are possible from child to parent without any known restriction, in many levels, including foreign keys between custom models or mixed builtin and custom models, also filters where the same model is used multiple times, e.g. filter Account objects by a field of their parent Account.
+As of django-salesforce v0.6.2, **foreign key filters** are fully supported in most scenarios, including between custom, builtin, or mixed models.
+Multiple relations to the same model now work properly, e.g. filtering Account objects on a field of their parent Account.

 Example::